saraho1123/so-comp-challenge-1/README.md

-This project asked for us to create a static web page from a comp provided to us.
+This project asked us to create a static web page from a comp provided to us.
 We had creative license with:
   - Copy
   - Images
   - Icons